If your Mercedes-Benz displays the error message "Drive to Workshop without changing gear," in most cases, the problem is due to a

 - Unplugs the electrical connector that connects to the N83/1 module.
-You will need to lift up the top part of the connector.
-As you lift up the top part, the connecter starts to pull out.
+You will need to lift the top part of the connector.
+As you lift the top part, the connecter starts to pull out.

 - Disconnect the positive cable at the bottom of the DC/DC converter.